-This casserole is creamy, crunchy, comforting, and nutritious.
+This creamy quinoa broccoli casserole is crunchy, comforting, and nutritious

 I’m always kind of wishing that comfort food was a little bit healthier, you know what I mean?
 Sometimes a casserole tastes so good but is not the healthiest option.
 However, this dish is comforting and healthy!
 Lots of quinoa, broccoli, and walnuts on top make this a deliciously healthy dish.
 If you are not dairy free, then go ahead and use dairy cheese and regular milk.
 If you can’t do nuts, use the non-dairy milk of your choice and eliminate the walnuts on top.

 Disclosure: This post contains affiliate links.